DeChinees/ansiblepi/readme.md

 # Setup Raspbery Pi

+This playbook will provision your Raspberry Pi.

 ## Prerequsites
-- if you are using user name password, u need to install: sudo apt install sshpass
+- if you are using user name password, u need to install: sudo apt install sshpass in your local machine
-- wpa_supplicant.conf
+- fill out wpa_supplicant.conf with your SIDD and PSK.

+#

 https://github.com/AdguardTeam/AdGuardHome
 https://ajenti.org/